Cashing Out Startup Shares: Calculating Potential Value and Costs

 The first step is to gather and confirm investor interest

 Do not act upon exercising for the purposes of selling without ensuring that there are viable buyers for your shares.
-Depending on the company, this can take just days for commonly transacted companies or several weeks for companies where we have infrequent transactions, or when there happens to be a dip in investor interest in the company.
+Depending on the company, this can take just days for commonly transacted companies or several weeks for companies where transactions are more infrequent, or when there happens to be a dip in investor interest in the company.

 Do you have enough cash on hand to exercise your stock options (ISOs, NSOs)?